niall-code/the-barn-owl-inn/README.md

 In `reserve/views.py`, I added a `reservation_edit` method that would handle the update better than reusing the existing form-saving code, by allowing a specific ID to be attached instructing which database entry to alter and finishing with a HTTP redirect back to the standard `/my-reservations` page of the site.
 I then added the appropriate URL pattern to `reserve/urls.py`.

+### Reservation Deleting

+I created `delete_reservation.js`, which adds event listeners to the Delete buttons, to show a modal seeking confirmation of intentional deletion.
+I again added an appropriate path in `urls.py`.
+The code required in `views.py` was simpler than for editing, since there was not the need to handle each individual form field.

+I wanted to use a standard, non-Bootstrap modal because I have not been relying on Bootstrap up to now in this project.
+I therefore consulted [this W3S page](https://www.w3schools.com/howto/howto_css_modals.asp) and used some of its example CSS.

 ## Deployment Stage